FoolLin/Godot-Applinks-Android-Plugin/README.md

 ____________________________________

-Android plugin for Godot 4.2+
-for getting intent data for App Links.
+Godot Android Plugin (4.2+) for getting intent data for App Links

 See demo project [`plugin/demo/`](plugin/demo/) (Godot 4.2.0).

 **_NOTE:_** Starting in Godot 4.2, Android plugins built on the v1 architecture are now deprecated.
 Instead, Godot 4.2 introduces a new Version 2 (v2) architecture for Android plugins.

-More information about v2 architecture: [official documentation] (https://docs.godotengine.org/en/stable/tutorials/platform/android/android_plugin.html "documentation")
+More information about v2 architecture: [official documentation](https://docs.godotengine.org/en/stable/tutorials/platform/android/android_plugin.html "documentation")

 Installation
 ============

-1. If exists, unzip the precompiled release zip in the release folder to your android plugin folder:
-*release/godotgetimageplugin_for_godot_[your Godot version].zip* to *[your godot project]/addons/*
+1. Grab and extract the latest applinks.zip from the [releases tab](https://github.com/FoolLin/Godot-Applinks-Android-Plugin/releases) into `res://addons/`

-2. Activate plugin in Godot by enable Navigate to `Project` -> `Project Settings...` -> `Plugins`, and ensure the plugin "GodotGetImage" is enabled.
+2. Activate plugin in Godot by navigate to `Project` -> `Project Settings...` -> `Plugins`, and ensure the plugin "Applinks" is enabled.

+3. In your Anndroid export settings, make sure `Use Gradle Build` is enabled

 Build plugin .aar file
 ----------------------

-If there is no GodotGetImage release for your Godot version, you need to generate new plugin .aar file.
+If there is no plugin release that compatible with your Godot version, you could try generate new plugin .aar file.

 1. Set correct Godot version by edit the gradle file [`plugin/build.gradle.kts`](plugin/build.gradle.kts):